-The remedies provided herein are not exclusive; may be exercised singly, simultaneously, or cumulatively; may be combined with any other remedies authorized under the law; and may be exercised in any order.
+The remedies provided herein are not exclusive; may be exercised singly, simultaneously, or cumulatively; may be combined with any other remedies authorized by law; and may be exercised in any order.

-b.
-Notice of Violation.
+(b) Notice of Violation

-Any Person who conducts an act or action, allows directly or indirectly, acts in concert, participates, directs, or assists directly or indirectly in the creation of a Violation of this article is subject to the issuance of a written Notice of Violation.
+Any person who violates any provision contained herein, or allows a direct or indirect, act or acts which causes a Violation of this Ordinance is subject to the issuance of a written notice of Violation.

-(1) Content of notice.
+(1) Content of Notice

-Except in emergencies, as described in subsection 18-83(k), upon the Director's determination that a Violation has occurred, the Director shall provide to each Person against whom remedial action or penalties may be pursued, written notice that describes: a) the location of the Violation; b) the nature of the Violation; c) a general description of the remedies and penalties that may be incurred; d) the action(s) needed to correct the Violation, which shall include, as applicable, requirements to: 1) immediately cease any Discharge contributing to the Violation; 2) collect, remove, and properly dispose of the discharge material; 3) restore areas affected by the Violator's Discharge(s) to their pre-Violation condition; and, 4) take appropriate corrective and/or preventive actions to prevent further illegal discharges; e) a deadline, if required, by which corrective actions must occur; f) how to provide explanatory or additional information to the Director g) a contact Person with whom the Violation can be discussed; and h) how to request a meeting with the Director for certain Violations as described in subsection 18-83(b)(3).

-When deemed necessary by the Director, the notice may also require the Violator to provide a written response explaining the actions taken to correct the Violation, restore affected areas, and to prevent future Violations.
+Except in emergencies, as described in Sub-Section 8(k), upon the Director's determination that a Violation has occurred, the Director shall provide written notice that contains: a) the location of the Violation; b) the nature of the Violation; c) a general description of the remedies and penalties that may be incurred; d) the action(s) needed to correct the Violation, which shall include, as applicable, requirements to: 1) immediately cease any Discharge contributing to the Violation; 2) collect, remove, and properly dispose of the discharge material; 3) restore areas affected by the Violator's Discharge(s) to their pre-Violation condition; and 4) take appropriate corrective and/or preventive actions to prevent further illegal Discharges; e) a deadline, if required, by which corrective actions must occur; f) how to provide explanatory or additional information to the Director; g) a contact person with whom the Violation can be discussed; and h) how to request a meeting with the Director for certain Violations as described in Sub-Section 8(b)-3.
+When deemed necessary by the Director, the notice shall also require the Violator to provide a written response explaining the actions taken to correct the Violation, restore affected areas, and to prevent future Violations.
 Only one such notice shall be required to each Violator, regardless of the number of remedies or penalties that are pursued or the timing of their institution.
-In addition, no time period or deadline for compliance need be given for obstructing, hampering or interfering with an authorized representative(s) while in the process of carrying out official duties under this article.

-Said notice shall further advise the Violator that should the Violator fail to remediate or restore the affected area(s) within the established deadline, the restoration work may be done by the City or a contractor designated by the City pursuant to subsection 18-83(j), and the expense thereof shall be charged to the Violator.
+The notice shall further advise the Violator that should the Violator fail to remediate or restore the affected area(s) within the established deadline, the restoration work may be done by the County or a contractor designated by the County pursuant to Sub-Section 8(j), and the expense thereof will be charged to the Violator.

-(2) Service.
+(2) Service of Notice

-The notice may be served by United States Postal Service certified mail, United States Postal Service regular mail, special service delivery, hand delivery, or by any means authorized under

-NCGS § 1A-1, Rule 4 of the North Carolina Rules of Civil Procedure.
-Refusal to accept the notice shall not relieve the Violator's obligation to comply with this article.
+Notice of the Violation may be served by United States Postal Service certified mail, regular mail, special delivery, hand delivery, or by any means authorized under NCGS 1A-1, Rule 4 of the North Carolina Rules of Civil Procedure.
+Refusal to accept the notice shall not relieve the Violator's obligation to comply.

-(3) Meeting with the Director.
+(3) Meeting with the Director

-If the Violator makes a timely request for a meeting with the Director during the time period set forth in the notice, such meeting shall be scheduled at a time determined at the discretion of the Director, prior to imposing any enforcement remedy or civil penalty.
+If the Violator makes a timely request for a meeting with the Director during the time period set forth in the notice, such meeting shall be scheduled at the agreed upon time prior to imposing any remedy or penalty.
 The Violator shall have the opportunity to present any information relevant to the Violation or proposed remedy or penalty at the meeting, both orally and/or in writing.